-PLANMGMTSCOPE
+- PLANMGMTSCOPE

 - New System Parameter and Profile Attribute

 - For now, the only option (and default) is STATIC (V9 behavior)

 - PLANMGMT extended to Native SQL Procedures

-EXPLAIN PACKAGE command
+- EXPLAIN PACKAGE command

-- To retrieve PLAN_TABLE records for existing package - Original bind/rebind may have been EXPLAIN(NO) - Must have been bound on V9 or V10 to work. - Populate explain tables without BIND or REBIND.
+- To retrieve PLAN\TABLE records for existing package

+- Must have been bound on V9 or V10 to work. - Populate explain tables without BIND or REBIND.